eslint/eslint/docs/rules/no-fallthrough.md

 }
 ```

-In this example, if `foo` is `1`,then execution will flow through both cases, as the first falls through to the second.
+In this example, if `foo` is `1`, then execution will flow through both cases, as the first falls through to the second.
 You can prevent this by using `break`, as in this example:

 ```js
 switch(foo) {